TritonDataCenter/mdb_v8/docs/usage.md

 traces collected with other tools (e.g., libumem debugging tools) back to JavaScript functions.

+The "-l" option allows you to list the closures themselves (without the extra columns), as with `findjsobjects`.
+You can also use this mode with a representative closure address to enumerate all closures for the same function.

 Option summary:

+    -l       List only closures (without other columns).
+With ADDR, list closures for the representative function ADDR.
     -s file  List functions that were defined in a file whose name contains this substring.
     -n func  List functions whose name contains this substring